Kasen-M-B/Kasen-M-B/README.md

 # Hi there 👋

 I'm Kasen, a MIS student at Oklahoma state university!
-I like to create games and other programs
+I like to create games and other programs.
 When a idea gets into my head, chances are I'll create it.

 My main tech: Unity, C#, Python